AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Change instance types/Change the instance type of a pay-as-you-go instance.md

 This topic describes how to change the instance type \(vCPUs and memory\) of a pay-as-you-go instance.

-Make sure that the instance whose instance type you want to change meets the following requirements:
+Make sure that the instance for which you want to change the instance type meets the following requirements:

+-   The instance is a pay-as-you-go instance, excluding preemptible instances.
 -   The instance is in the **Stopped** \(`Stopped`\) state.

     **Note:**

-    -   Select **Retain Instance and Continue Charging After Instance is Stopped** for the stop mode when you attempt to stop the instance.
+    -   Set Stop Mode to **Retain Instance and Continue Charging After Instance is Stopped** if you want to stop the instance.
     -   Service interruptions may occur when you stop an instance.
 We recommend that you perform this operation during off-peak hours.
 -   The instance family to which the instance belongs supports instance type changes.
-For more information, see [Change instance types of instances](/intl.en-US/Instance/Change configurations/Change instance types/Change instance types of instances.md).
+For more information, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).

-Take note of the following limits when you use the instance type change feature:
+## Limits

--   The number of vCPUs and memory size can only be changed by changing the instance type.
-They cannot be changed seperately.
+-   The number of vCPUs and the memory size of an instance can be changed only by changing the instance type of the instance.
+These configurations cannot be separately changed.
--   You can change the instance type of an instance multiple times, but you must wait at least five minutes between two consecutive operations.
+-   The instance type of an instance can be changed as many times as needed, but you must wait at least 5 minutes between two consecutive operations.

 ## Change the instance type of a single instance